MessadiSaidAbdesslem/Tasky/README.md

 Your modern task management application made with flutter and GetX.

+## Try the app

+To try the app please visit the [releases](https://github.com/PIKO9545/Tasky/releases/tag/v1.0.0) page.

 ## Architecture

 In this app the MVC architecture was used.